Vishvanath0523/Leaf-Disease-Detection/README.md

-# LeafAI
+# Leaf Disease Identifier

-This is a Next.js application built with Firebase Studio that allows users to identify plant leaf diseases.
+This is a Next.js application built with Visual Studio Code that allows users to identify plant leaf diseases.

 ## Features